akshayvijaynair/akshayvijaynair/README.md

 ## Experience

-### Software Intern @ Speakhire, New York, USA
+### Lead Software Engineer @ Speakhire, New York, USA
 > [!IMPORTANT]
 > - Tenure: July 2024 – Current
-> - Brief: Re-architected features for a social education platform
+> - Brief: Designing and leading software implementation for an SaaS ed-tech product working with NYC Public schools
 > - Keywords: Full stack development

-- Designed and built 3 data intensive administrative features in a React application with Material UI
+- Collaborated with 4 clients to design and engineer 9 features with React, Express, PostgreSQL and Azure Services
-- Redesigned authenticated REST API architecture and consequently linked NoSQL database design to enable better cohesion
+- Redesigned and migrated PostgreSQL database to new scalable structure to enabling faster feature rollout by 4x
-- Co-ordinated agile planning project and technical planning for 8 new features enabling quicker turnaround time
+- Led architecture discussions and design review for the application, aligning with business priorities within 4 weeks of joining
+- Redesigned Azure architecture reducing costs by 30% and improved performance by 25% for a SaaS product built on Typescript

 > [!NOTE]
 > - Stack: React, Express, Node.Js, NoSQL, Azure